 Your GP should make an urgent referral to the CMHT if they think that you might have mania or severe depression.
-Or there is a chance that you are a danger to yourself or someone else.21
+Or there is a chance that you are a danger to yourself or someone else.

-Your GP should refer you to your local NHS early intervention team if you have an episode of psychosis and it's your first one.22 at www.rethink.org.
-Or call our General Enquiries team on 0121 522 7007 and ask them to send you a copy of our factsheet.
+Your GP should refer you to your local NHS early intervention team if you have an episode of psychosis and it's your first one.

 Bipolar disorder can be difficult to diagnose because it affects everyone differently.
-Also, the symptoms of bipolar disorder can be experienced by people who have other mental illness diagnoses.23 It can take a long time to get a diagnosis of bipolar disorder.
+Also, the symptoms of bipolar disorder can be experienced by people who have other mental illness diagnoses.
+It can take a long time to get a diagnosis of bipolar disorder.